Women in Islam: Gender segregation

-Women's rights activist Mahnaz Afkhami writes that the Islamic fundamentalist worldview "singles out women's status and her relations to society as the supreme test of the authenticity of the Islamic order."
+Mahnaz Afkhami writes that the Islamic fundamentalist worldview "singles out women's status and her relations to society as the supreme test of the authenticity of the Islamic order."
 This is symbolized by the institutions of purdah (physical separation of the sexes) and awrah (concealing the body with clothing).
 As in much of the world, institutions suppressing women were becoming less powerful until the resurgence of Islamic fundamentalism at the end of the 20th century.
 Walid Phares writes that Marxism in the Soviet Union and China, as well as "secular anticlericalism" in Turkey forced women to "integrate themselves into an antireligious society" resulting in a backlash of "gender apartheid" by Islamic fundamentalists.
-He notes that other religions also have "witnessed similar historical struggles".
+He notes that other religions also have "witnessed similar historical struggles."